 Elizabeth writes and mentors for the Third Sector.
 She has had 100% success with the Pre-Qualification Questionnaires required by statutory funders.
 Her formal tenders have won contracts up to £960,000.
 She is expert at promoting equality and social change in realistic and pragmatic ways.

 She has written a bestselling carers' handbook for Mind UK and lobbying materials for the pan-London Homeless Network Information Project.
 She is skilled across social media, marketing, campaigning and networking platforms.
-She writes regularly on housing and issues of social exclusion including articles for the Guardian, Chartered Insitute of Housing and 24 Housing Magazine.
+She writes regularly on housing and issues of social exclusion including articles and blogs for the Guardian, Chartered Institute of Housing and 24 Housing Magazine.

 She writes for arts organisations too, most recently creating the words for an installation at the music and performance venue Acklam Village in London W10.

-Elizabeth is currently working with a network of residents groups in Kensington & Chelsea to scope out and develop community led housing options in the borough.
+Elizabeth is currently working with a network of residents groups and funders in Kensington & Chelsea to scope out and develop community-led housing options in the borough.